-But this post is not about the web or search engines.
-It’s about another engine.
-The engine behind human breakthroughs: creativity as perspective-shift.
+But this post is not about the history of web or search engines (I wrote another post about it).
+It’s about another kind of engine.
+The engine behind human breakthroughs, something we call: creativity as perspective-shift.

-We are now in AI era, in which AI can generate thousands of surprisingly “good” outputs.
-However, AI still struggles to choose what is worth building, what is actually relevant, and why.
+We are now in AI era.
+Right now, LLMs can generate thousands of surprisingly “good” outputs.
+However, they still struggles to choose what is worth building, what is actually relevant (and why).
 It’s my believe that this selection function (taste, judgment, values) is where humans still keep an edge over AI.

 So, in this post, I’ll cover three things: